idec-teams/2024_Evolution_Suisse/docs/project/results.md

 <figure markdown>
 ![Figure_initial_difference](https://idec-teams.github.io/2024_Evolution_Suisse/img/result figures/Fig1a_wiki.png)
-<figcaption> Phages carrying SIAH1 or SIAH2 grow much better than phages carrying an unrelated protein.
+<figcaption> Figure 5: Phages carrying SIAH1 or SIAH2 grow much better than phages carrying an unrelated protein.
 The fold change shows how much the number of phages increased or decreased (If the number of phages doubles, that is a two-fold increase).</figcaption>
 </figure>

 We then looked at whether changing the target protein affects phage replication.
 We replaced EGLN3 (blue) with α-Synuclein (orange), which is also recognised by SIAH1/2.
 Changing the target protein changes the level of phage propagation.
 This shows that our system depends on SIAH1 or SIAH2 and the target protein interacting together.

 <figure markdown>
 ![Figure_initial_difference](https://idec-teams.github.io/2024_Evolution_Suisse/img/result figures/Fig1b_wiki.png)
-<figcaption> Phage propagation is dependent on the substrate.
+<figcaption> Figure 6: Phage propagation is dependent on the substrate.
 The fold change shows how much the number of phages increased or decreased. </figcaption>
 </figure>